w3c/wg-effectiveness/process.md

-# Understanding the W3C Process
+# W3C Process for Busy People
 This document breaks down the 2018 W3C Process.
 This text can be included in the [Guide and Github] deliverable of this task force.

 # Terms